About Research Studies

 - What possible risks are there to me if I take part?

 - Could my symptoms become worse during the study?
-What will happen if it does?
+What will happen if they do?

 - What will happen to me at the end of the study?